CL-CHEN-Lab/RepliSeq/README.md

 ## Usage examples :

-We propose an overview of some functions.
-For extended documentation, please refer to the Vignette.
+We propose an overview of some functions usage.
+For extended documentation, please refer to the Vignette *how-to-use*.

 #### readRS(path_data,fractions) :

 This functions reads Repli-seq assays from multiple files (one file for one fraction) and outputs a dataframe from it.
-It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header listing options but **no other comments** such as :
+It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header but **no other comments** such as :

 track 	type=bedGraph 	name=NT_chr22-s1	description=50kbprofile
 chr22	0	50000	0